-I studied anthropology at the University of Queensland and then joined the Department of Nursing at the University of Technology, Sydney, as a research assistant.
-In 1997 I moved to London and worked in the health policy and economic research unit at the British Medical Association on a ten-year longitudinal study of doctors' careers.
-During this time I also completed a masters in health services/systems research from the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
-My thesis on changes in medical professionalism was published in Sociology of Health and Illness.
+I studied anthropology at the University of Queensland, followed by a masters in health services/systems research, a joint programme between the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
+My masters dissertation, on changes in medical professionalism, was published in Sociology of Health and Illness.

 My doctoral research, at the London School of Hygiene and Tropical Medicine, explored the intersection of publics, knowledge, and place in the politics of health care, looking at the case of hospital closures in England.
 During this time I convened, with Oliver Bonnington, the London Medical Sociology Study Group.
 Following my PhD I was invited to join a workshop on 'Decentering health policy: Narratives, resistance, and practices' at the Centre for British Studies, University of California, Berkeley.
 My paper on sedimented governance in the English NHS was published as a chapter in Decentring Health Policy: Learning from British Experiences in Healthcare Governance (Routledge) edited by Mark Bevir and Justin Waring.

 My postdoctoral research, at University College London, was on the governance of quality and safety in hospitals.
 I joined the School of Health Sciences in 2018.